nitin100994/butterfly-Chronicles/denial_Queen_Chapter_5.md

 “This isn’t a reception.
 It’s a *reception simulator.* Just like her Norwegian baby.”

 **Pooja (whispers):**
-“Nitin shut up or I’ll simulate your funeral.”
+“Nitin shut up or I’ll simulate your beating.”

 ---